abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/1-HTML.md

 ## Tables

+Tables are used to display data in a grid format.
+The `<table>` element is used to create a table.

+> They're not used commonly in modern web design, because they're not responsive and not accessible. and Nowadays, flexbox and grid are used to create layouts.

 ### Spanning Columns and rows

 Sometimes you may need the entries in a table to stretch across more than one column or row.